brendino500/jungleKobenhavn/README.md

 <br />

-- As I really wanted to be **strict with how I planned this project, I made wireframes to the best of my UX knowledge** (not a lot).
-I knew this was going to change as the project progressed, but I thought it would be better to have a basic idea rather than make it up on the spot.
+- Since I was **strict with how I planned this project, I made wireframes to the best of my UX knowledge**.
+I knew the design was going to change as the project progressed as there is always something missed, but I thought it would be better to have a basic idea rather than make it up on the spot.

+- Upon completion of the site, I was very happy to see that my final site was very close to the wireframes.
   ![wireframes](https://i.ibb.co/MGKRmgQ/wireframes-jungle-kobenhavn.png)
   ![trello](https://i.ibb.co/F5GH232/trello-jungle-kobenhavn.png)
   I really like using Trello.